alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I’m a Double degree engineer with work experience in data science, using skills such as Python, SQL, AWS, Keras, and Scikit-Learn for dealing with real-world problems.
+Committed and creative engineering graduate, passionate about innovation, technology, and out-of-the-box solutions.
+I’m a graduate engineer from Pontifícia Universidade Católica Rio de Janeiro with a double degree with École Centrale Paris, currently working as a data scientist using skills such as Python, SQL, AWS, Keras, and Scikit-Learn for dealing with real-world problems.
 Data scientist at Cyberlabs, solving different machine learning challenges, analyzing data trends and patterns for forecasting.

+Programming Languages: Python, R, JavaScript, Matlab, C/C++ Software Tools: Sckiti-learn, Lifelines, Keras, Tensorflow, PySpark
+Database: PostgreSQL, MySQL
+Cloud Computing: AWS
+Other Software Tools: Git, Docker, Quicksight

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.